 - develops the pollution emissions inventory for the base year - for mobile sources using the EPA MOBILE model reflecting the latest available information on such factors as number and type of vehicles in the region, rate of fleet turnover and transportation characteristics. - for non-mobile sources using EPA and local models. - projects the inventory to a future year - determines the maximum amount of mobile source pollution emissions that would allow the region to meet the National Ambient Air Quality Standards (the emissions budget)

 Regional Air Quality Council (RAQC)

-- identifies control measures to reduce air pollution in the Denver area - prepares SIP for compliance with federal air quality standards holds a public hearing and receives public comment on the proposed SIP develop draft regulations to implement control measures
+- identifies control measures to reduce air pollution in the Denver area - prepares SIP for compliance with federal air quality standards develop draft regulations to implement control measures